NAISS-Training/Using-CPU-nodes/docs/index.md

 ## Efficient use of the CPU nodes on Dardel and Arrhenius

-These pages contain information about the HPE training event on 27-28 January 2026.
+These pages contain information about the HPE training event on 27-28 January 2026, given under NAISS.

 ### Location

-KTH
+Kungliga Tekniska Högskolan (KTH)

 ### Schedule